 Of the seven base SI units, mass is the only one still defined by a material artefact – a metal cylinder made in the 1880s.
 Changing the mass standard highlights the need to move from the artefact to a fundamental physical constant.
 Dr Laurie Christian and Dr Chris Sutton, scientists with the New Zealand Measurement Standards Laboratory, have developed a novel research approach to the international development of a new mass standard.

-The SI units will be revised in 2018 and will no longer rely on artefacts to derive the mass unit.
+The SI units were revised in 2018 and no longer rely on artefacts to derive the mass unit.
 The new measurement standards become official on 20 May 2019.

 The history of measurement

 The SI system standardised international measurement systems.
 Read about earlier measurement systems – from the Babylonians to more recent European systems.
 Māori had their own measurement standards for building, carving and weaving.

 Take up the challenge

 The student activities covering measurement range from quirky to precise.
 Measurements, weird and wonderful is a collection of unusual measurement units – such as a moment (1/40 of an hour).
 Follow this up with Cubits, spans and digits to reinforce the degree of uncertainty when using non-SI measurements.

 Measuring foot pressure provides practice using SI units, derived units and prefixes.
 Precision and accuracy provides various data sets for students to judge precision and accuracy in scientific settings.
 How long is it? is a collection of length measurements found within the Science Learning Hub.
 Lengths range from the very small to the very big, helping students develop an understanding of the decimal system as applied to length measurement.